sufyanshk/scripts/README.md

 # VASP structure relaxation
 VASP and Gnuplot should be installed prior to running these scripts.
+Other interesting repositories can be found on my personal website: <a href="https://sufyanshk.github.io/">sufyanshk.github.io</a>
 MPIRUN is used for parrallel runs of `vasp_std`.

 These are bash and gnuplot scripts to do strucutrual relaxations and get precise lattice parameter using Vienna Ab-initio Simulaiton Package (VASP).